IBM/dbb-git-migration-modeler/lib/README.md

 # Local Library Directory

-This directory is configured to hold z/OS-specific libraries for local compilation on Windows.
+This directory is configured to hold z/OS-specific libraries for local compilation on Windows, Linux or MacOS.

 ## Directory Structure